 Once In the City.
 The City of New York, which is within the State of New York, has an estimated population of 8.5 million -- making it roughly the same size as London.
 The entire Tri-State Area (New York, Northern and Central New Jersey, and the southwestern corner of Connecticut) has about 23.7 million.
 Only about 16,000 live in the Red Bulls's Town of Harrison, though.

 New York City was founded by the Dutch in 1624, as New Amsterdam, in the colony of New Netherland.
-On September 8, 1664 -- there is no planned celebration for the upcoming 350th Anniversary -- the English took it from the Dutch without firing a shot.
+On September 8, 1664, the English took it from the Dutch without firing a shot.
 It was named after the brother of King Charles II, the Duke of York -- later King James II.

 When the British occupied Manhattan after driving George Washington's Continental Army out in 1776, they burned it, and this is why there are very few remaining pre-19th Century buildings anywhere in the City (unlike such other Revolutionary-era cities as Boston and Philadelphia).
 After the British went home, the City's port, and location between two rivers, made it the richest in the Western Hemisphere, and was a big reason why America became a world power over the next 200 years.

 New York City is divided into 5 Boroughs: Manhattan (the central island), The Bronx, Brooklyn, Queens, and Staten Island.
 The City is also part of "the New York Metropolitan Area" or "the New York Tri-State Area," which includes parts of New York State not in the City (such as Long Island, Nassau and Suffolk Counties; and the Lower Hudson Valley, such as Westchester County) and the States of New Jersey and Connecticut.